nina-si/node-crud-api/README.md

 1. Run script:
    `npm run start:prod`

+## To run tests:

+1. Run script:
+   `npm run test`

+There are tests for getting empty users list, creating a new user and updating an existing user.

-## Responses checking:
+## Responses implementation:

 It is convenient to use [Postman](https://www.postman.com/downloads/) to check server responses.

 ### GET request:

-1. Send a `GET` request to endpoint `/api/users`, for example: http://localhost:3000/api/users.
+1. Send a `GET` request to endpoint `/api/users` to get the list of all users (it is empty at the beginning), for example: http://localhost:3000/api/users.
    You can also open this link in the browser.

 2. Send a `GET` request to endpoint `/api/users/{userID}` to get information about existing user.